photo: Ranald Mackechnie

 She qualified as a Certified Poetry Therapist, with the US International Federation of Biblio-Poetry Therapy, the credentialing part of the US National Association for Poetry Therapy, in 2005.
 There is currently no equivalent training in the UK and Victoria is active in developing the field and has received both a Pioneer Award and International Fellows Award from NAPT.

 In 2015, under the training and supervision of Geri Chavis and Sherry Reiter, she became a fully-qualified Mentor-Supervisor for trainees working towards the qualification of Certified Applied Poetry Facilitator.
-She currently has seven trainees across the UK and beyond in Japan.
+She has trained seven practitioners, six based in the UK and one in Japan.

 She is a graduate member of the British Psychological Society.